 - Short Term Liquidity Risk defined as the risk that the bank cannot meet its financial liabilities when they come due (within a month), at a reasonable cost and in a timely manner.
-It results from short term cash and collateral positions (intra-day, overnight, one day to one month); - Structural Liquidity Risk defined as the risk that the bank cannot meet its financial liabilities when they come due on a medium- and longterm horizon (more than one month), at a reasonable cost and in a timely manner.
+It results from short term cash and collateral positions (intra-day, overnight, one day to one month); - Structural Liquidity Risk defined as the risk that the bank cannot meet its financial liabilities when they come due on a medium- and long-term horizon (more than one month), at a reasonable cost and in a timely manner.

-Crelan Group shows a strong liquidity position at the end of December 2022, with an LCR of 196% (coming from 178% at the end of 2021) and NFSR of 149% (compared to 142% in Q4 2021) with:
+Crelan Group shows a strong liquidity position at the end of December 2023, with an LCR of 188.4% (195.7% Dec-22) and NFSR of 142% (149% Dec-22) with: